parkr/blogsource/source/_posts/2011-07-07-google-plus-terms-of-service.md

 ---
-title: Google+'s Terms of Service
+title: "Google+'s Terms of Service"
 date: 2011-07-07 11:57:23 EST
 layout: post
 published: true
-excerpt: I'm very weary of Google+'s Terms of Service.
-I already gave my soul to Facebook - need I give it to Google as well?
+categories: google tech policy
 ---

 I was just reading through [Google+'s Terms of Service](http://www.google.com/accounts/TOS?hl=en&loc=US) because I was interested to see what was to happen to my images, should I upload them to Google+.
 I am weary to upload photos to [Facebook](http://www.facebook.com), because Facebook claims rights to my images and may do with them whatever it pleases.
 This bothers me, and I wanted to see if Google+ was going to be the same.